jainakshay91/UserAssociation/README.md

 # UserAssociation
 This repository consists of codes for the Policy based User Association method that is being developed.
 Currently the code for mMTC and eMBB is available for use.
-You can clone the mMTCOptimizer Branch.
+You can clone the Master Branch.

 The main tasks done by this codebase are explained in the article: "User Association and Resource Allocation in 5G (AURA-5G): A Joint Optimization Framework", Elesvier Computer Networks.